 - Many studies have found that the combination of fat + simple carbs (think donuts and cookies) isn’t satiating at all.
 In fact, it’s the opposite.
 High fat + high sugar (especially if you also add high salt) is a perfect recipe for compulsive and addictive overeating.

 Thus, if you’re trying to cut your carb, sugar, and unhealthy oil intake, cutting out processed foods is a great place to start.

 Sadly, processed foods have become the mainstay of most people’s diets (including our kids’) and cutting them out is super hard for busy people who don’t have time to cook.
 What’s more: processed foods are cheap, yummy, portable and they have a long shelf-life.
 No wonder so many of us eat more processed foods than we care to admit, especially busy parents!

 Let’s face it: most people aren’t preparing fresh meals at home.
 Again, this is a cultural problem – and one that is not easily overcome.

 At the end of the day, every woman’s nutritional plan is going to be unique, depending on her own body’s response to certain kinds of foods, but the above-mentioned “principles” essentially apply universally for everyone (pregnant or not, GDM or not, adult or child, man or woman).
-Although, note that experts especially stress carbohydrate-limitation when it comes to diabetes.
+Although, note that experts especially stress limiting simple carbohydrate consumption when it comes to diabetes.

 - In Defense of Food (Michael Pollan)